-The Operations Director is responsible for leading the day-to-day operations of the business of the Society in accordance with the overarching strategic plan and the annual operating plan, and overseeing the operational resilience of the Society.
-They are also responsible for delivery of an IT and systems strategy in line with the Society's corporate objectives, and for outsourced operational functions including systems and technology.
+The Chief Operating Officer is responsible for leading the day-to-day operations of the business of the Society in accordance with the overarching strategic plan and the annual operating plan, and overseeing the operational resilience of the Society.
+They are also responsible for delivery of an IT, data and systems strategy in line with the Society's corporate objectives, and for outsourced operational functions including systems and technology.